signupsoftware/TEMP-Docs-BC/docs/user-manual/7-travel-and-expense/7-business-central-finance-department.md

 ---
-title: For bookkeepers
+title: Business Central Finance Department
-sidebar_position: 5
+sidebar_position: 7
 hide_title: true
 custom_edit_url: null
 ---
-## For bookkeepers
+## For Finance Department

 Bookkeeping is the final stage in processing expenses or mileage and can be efficiently managed with just a few clicks in ExFlow Travel & Expense Business Central.
-Please note that Business Central is not designed for submitting expenses or mileage.
+Please note that Business Central is not designed for submitting expenses.
 For these purposes, kindly use the mobile app or the web portal.

 <br/>

 ### Overview in Business Central

-The roles **Travel & Expense, Business Manager** and **Accountant** contains the following tiles in the role center.
+The roles **Travel & Expense, Business Manager** and **Accountant** contains the following card cues in the role center.
+Please note!
+BC will only show the card cues that has more than 0 expenses.

 ![A screenshot of a computer screen Description automatically generated](@site/static/img/media/tem-083.png)